-What is Scrum, what events, roles, artifacts exist and what are the advantages?
+What is Scrum, what events, accountabilities, artefacts exist, what values is it based on and what are the benefits?

-Scrum is an agile framework for the development and maintenance of complex products and services.
-Originally designed for software development, Scrum is now used in many areas and industries for product development and project management.
+Scrum is a framework for the development and maintenance of complex products and services.
+Originally designed for software development, the framework has been used for many years in different areas and industries for product development and project management.

-The Scrum Guide, which contains the rules for using Scrum, defines five events – also known as rituals, activities or events:
+The Scrum Guide, which contains the rules for applying Scrum, lists five events – which in some publications are also called meetings, rituals, activities or ceremonies:

 - Sprint Planning,